Andrew Knizner Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.49 team ERA ranks 19th across all league pitching staffs.
+- The Pirates' 4.50 team ERA ranks 20th among all league pitching staffs.

-- Pirates pitchers combine to allow the sixth-fewest home runs in baseball (144 total, 1.1 per game).
+- Pirates pitchers combine to give up 147 home runs (1.1 per game), the seventh-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.